Scottish ferry fiasco: Inquiries

-In September 2022, Transport Scotland published a report by consultants Ernst and Young called “Project Neptune” which concluded that having multiple state agencies involved in the procurement process led to confusion over roles and responsibilities.
-The report suggested introducing a possible “Ferries Commissioner”, but added this could cause further confusion with “another stakeholder in an already crowded sector”.
+In September 2022, Transport Scotland published a report by consultants Ernst and Young called "Project Neptune" which concluded that having multiple state agencies involved in the procurement process led to confusion over roles and responsibilities.
+The report suggested introducing a possible "Ferries Commissioner", but added this could cause further confusion with "another stakeholder in an already crowded sector".

 Following the BBC's disclosure of documents suggesting that Ferguson Marine had benefited from preferential treatment in the procurement process, John Swinney told the Scottish Parliament on 27 September 2022 that Audit Scotland would again investigate the issue.

 By the end of September 2022, the cost estimates from Ferguson Marine to put both ferries into service had risen by another £100 million to a total of £340 million.
-John Swinney stated that “no decision” would be made to release more public money towards the cost of completing the ferries until "due diligence" was carried out by the Scottish Government on the company, supported by external, independent financial advisors.
+John Swinney stated that "no decision" would be made to release more public money towards the cost of completing the ferries until "due diligence" was carried out by the Scottish Government on the company, supported by external, independent financial advisors.
 It was announced that Nicola Sturgeon would give evidence to the Public Audit Committee in November 2022.
 There, she "completely and utterly" refuted there was anything untoward in the procurement process, but that there were powerful arguments in favour of Ferguson Marine given it was the last shipbuilder on the lower Clyde and thousands of jobs were at stake.

 In late November 2022, Audit Scotland announced that it was unable to account for £128.25 million in public money spent by Ferguson Marine on the ferries.
 Furthermore, it was unable to trace how a £30 million Scottish Government loan to Ferguson was spent.

+In the spring of 2023 the Scottish Government commissioned a report by the consulting firm Teneo, at the cost of £620,000, to give an independent assessment on the value for money of completing the ferries rather than scrapping them.
+The full report, which is subject to a non-disclosure agreement, concluded that it would be cheaper to construct an entirely new ship elsewhere rather than complete Hull 802.
+The Scottish Government decided to continue building the ship, with Economy Secretary Neil Gray telling the Scottish Parliament that a new vessel could not be deployed before at least May 2027.
+Gray said that the time that the decision to continue the construction of the Glen Rosa did not constitute a "blank cheque".
+However, the Greenock Telegraph subsequently reported that the value for money study into the MV Glen Rosa considered it likely that costs would rise even further in future based on Ferguson Marine's past record.